Dear Microsoft Recruiting,

 • Microsoft Trainings/Certs

 • Dale Carnegie Class Info

 • Prosci© Course info

-A prospective TAM should have a good understanding of the company and position.
+A prospective TAM (At Microsoft) should have a good understanding of the company and position.
 I've researched the TAM role fully and I am prepared to accept an offer.

 Coming Soon!
-I am writing these while studying for CSM and Project+
+I am writing these while studying for Project+

 Coming Soon!
-I am writing these while studying for CSM and Project+
+I am writing these while studying for Project+

 Microsoft Enterprise Services help customers realize their full potential through accelerated adoption and productive use of Microsoft technologies and solutions to meet their individual and unique business needs.
 We are a team of exceptional people who deliver world class services with partners, earning customer confidence, trust, and loyalty by Improving the overall Customer and Partner Experience, serving as the customer advocates within Microsoft and driving customer-centric product improvement.

 The Premier Technical Account Manager (TAM) acts as a trusted business advisor to Microsoft’s Premier Support customers, providing Premier Support Services aligned to the customer’s priorities in order to maximize the business value of their Microsoft investment.
 The TAM is the only front-line customer facing support role within the Services organization.
 The TAM is responsible for the overall growth, quality and satisfaction of the customer’s support services relationship.
 A successful TAM consistently exhibits the following attributes: